ethernitychain/op-geth-ern/README.md

 - Modified the `writeBlockAndSetHead` function to process transactions and decode input data in Blockchain.go
 - Implemented `decodeTransactionInputData` to decode transaction input data using the contract ABI in Blockchain.go.
-- Added `sendURI` function to send extracted URIs to a configured endpoint  in Blockchain.go.
+- Added `postDecodedInput` function to send the extracted Input data to a configured endpoint  in Blockchain.go.

 ## How It Works